shuhaowu/shuhaowu.github.com/pages/home.md

 #### Experience ####

-Currently an undergraduate student at Carleton University.
+Currently a developer intern at Shopify.
 Web development intern at Mozilla in the summer of 2013.
 <a href="/cv" class="checkout">Read my CV</a>